dharneesh013/Covid-VaccinationBooking/README.md

 | Backend Language | PHP can be used as the backend language to handle user authentication, database interactions, and business logic.
 Using PHP in the project can help streamline the development process and create a scalable, efficient, and secure web application. |
 | Database |  PHPMyAdmin is a web-based graphical user interface tool used to manage MySQL databases.
 Using MySQL and PHPMyAdmin in the project can help ensure data security, scalability, and reliability of the application. |

-# Functionality included
+# Notables
+- Separte login for admin was enabled with an endpoint to avoid ambiguity
 - For vaccination booking only 10 slots are allowed per day.
 It can be achieved by executing the crontab execute the task everyday at 12:00 AM
-- Separte login for admin was enabled with an endpoint to avoid ambiguity